There is no fee unless we win!

 If you have been attacked by a dog, you should seek medical attention as soon as possible.
 Doing so will help prevent your injuries from getting worse and will allow medical staff to quickly treat any potential diseases or infections that have been transmitted from the dog.

 Additionally, getting prompt medical care is important for your compensation claim.
-You need evidence of the existence and cause of your injuries to prevail in a demand for compensation.
+You need evidence of the existence and cause of your injuries to prevail in a demand for fair and full compensation.
 Without an adequate medical record of your injuries prepared by a competent professional, the defense could cast doubt on the origin and severity of your injuries.

 2. Identify the Dog and Dog Owner

 If you do not know who they are, take the time to identify the dog and the owner before you or they leave the scene.
-You may need information about the dog to aid with treatment, and relevant laws may require the dog to be quarantined.
+You may need information about the dog to aid with medical treatment, and relevant laws may require the dog to be quarantined.

 Identifying the dog owner is important because the owner of the dog will be the target of your claim for compensation.
 Additionally, if there was any malice involved on the part of the dog's owner, or if the injuries are serious enough, the police may want to get involved.